gm-core/patchwire-gm/README.md

 ## Installation

-Download the latest .yymps [release](https://github.com/twisterghost/patchwire/releases) of Patchwire and import the local package.
+Download the latest .yymps [release](https://github.com/gm-core/patchwire-gm/releases) of Patchwire and import the local package.
 For detailed instructions, see [this guide](https://gmcore.io/installing.html)

 ## Usage

+Patchwire is great for simple online connectivity and centers around a paradigm of sending "commands" to and from a server.
+A command has a name and data associated with it.
+For example, consider a command called "chat" which has two pieces of data: the user that send the message, and the message.

+Your game would send a "chat" command to the [server](https://github.com/twisterghost/patchwire), which would see the command and handle it.
+Likely, the server would just broadcast the same command back to all other connected clients.
+Those clients would then have their own "chat" command handler.

+As such, most of the Patchwire API centers around creating, sending and receiving "commands".
+You will establish "command handlers" to handle incoming commands from the server, and you will send commands back out.

 #### Creating a network manager object